07.8.2013 | By Juan Doe |

 (3) In an era of unprecedented social interaction and an access to knowledge that was previously unimaginable, how important do you see the curation and filtering of knowledge in order to maximize the information for creating more effective narratives?

-(4) You mentioned how you were working on a different model for making these films, can you elaborate a bit about the way you’re pushing forward with this new format?
+(4) You mentioned how you were working on a different model for making these films.
+Can you elaborate a bit about the way you’re pushing forward with this new format?

-I feel it is any film-makerâs responsibilities to deliver his craft to an audience willing to consume.
-Todayâs audience is young, online and most of the time on their mobile devices.
-Whether we be transiting in the bus, metro or in a plane — Our attention span is becoming more acute, focused and intensely short.
-We must organize and provide content worth the audienceâs time.
-The value is in the message and stimuli the viewer walks away with.
-Whether we are talking about a six-second humourous video or a gripping two-hour film.
+I feel it is any film maker’s responsibilities to deliver his craft to an audience willing to consume.
+Today’s audience is young, online and most of the time on their mobile devices.
+Whether we are transiting on a bus, metro or in a plane, our attention span is becoming more acute, focused and intensely short.
+We must organize and provide content worth the audience’s time.
+The value is in the message and stimuli the viewer walks away with, whether we are talking about a six second humorous video or a gripping two hour film.
 They all fill a certain range of content and it becomes our duty to curate and synthesize our narrative to a specific format we are interested in providing.
-The audiences evolve, and we must evolve with them.
-Thorough filmmakers will always offer new ways of thinking.
-Not all of it will work or stick, but the key is to keep creating.

 Ayoub Qanir is a film writer director, industrial designer and science advocate currently attending a graduate program in nanotechnology at Harvard University.